rcghpge/lnos/docs/README.md

 ### Overview
 > ℹ️ Note:
-> This is a sandbox club build of Ln OS source tree.
+> This is a sandbox branch build of Ln OS source tree.
 It's an early-stage build for building and testing new features and workflows.
 > For source tree check out the latest build here: [Ln OS](https://github.com/uta-lug-nuts/LnOS.git)

 The LN Project is a Linux distribution based on Arch Linux, originally designed for University of Texas at Arlington (UTA) students.
 It aims to provide a lightweight, flexible, and powerful environment tailored to the needs of engineering students.
 The distro supports both x86_64 and ARM architectures (e.g., Raspberry Pi), ensuring compatibility with a wide range of student hardware.